co-operating-systems/PhD/UseCases/UseCases.md

 The Guard knowing that the requested resource is tagged "adult" will know that the rule `<#adultRule>` applies.
 In the simplest of cases, the key used by the client to sign the headers is the same key as the one referenced by the Verifiable Claim of Age signed by one of the recognized Age Registrars.
 More complex situations can occur where a chain of keys needs to be verified.

-So to find the `:age` property of an agent, the Guard will need to find a claim of age made by a recognized regisrar and then verify that the agent fits the given restriction.
+So to find the `:age` property of an agent, the Guard will need to find a claim of age made by a recognized registrar and then verify that the agent fits the given restriction.

 Todo: find an example of a Verifiable Claim of age, to illustrate the whole process.